AdlerPlanetarium/celestialball/readme.md

 Documentation about the Celestial Ball micro-site

 ## Overview
 A microsite for the Celestial Ball charity event.
-It's a Adler mircosites
+It's a typical Adler mircosites

 - It's a single page site with a minimum of scripting.
 - It's hosted on a Amazon S3 bucket